Create an Alexa skill with serverless and a conversation

 We wanted our conversation to remember the conversation state and be able to request external actions, so we chose Redis to save the state across invocations of our serverless functions, and we built an external action that retrieves the weather forecast.
 You can extend this to use any Watson Assistant and add your own action code.

-When you complete this journey, you will understand how to:
+When you complete this pattern, you will understand how to:

 - Create an OpenWhisk action in the IBM Cloud Functions serverless platform.